-Decriminalization hit a similar snag when an amendment to lessen magic mushrooms possession charges was added to the bill, which passed the State Senate much to the surprise of many.
+Decriminalization hit a similar snag when an amendment to lessen magic mushroom possession charges was added to the bill.
+It passed the State Senate to the surprise of many.

-It has become apparent that legal NJ cannabis sponsor Nick Scutari (D-Union) introduced the magic mushrooms ostensibly to help people.
+It has become apparent that legal NJ cannabis sponsor Nick Scutari (D-Union) introduced the magic mushrooms to seemingly help people.
 But the nature of how it has become a poison bill makes one suspect his motives.
-Especially since magic mushrooms have not been a part of the decriminalization conversation as it has progressed over the last year or so.
+Especially since magic mushrooms have not been a part of the decriminalization conversation as it has advanced over the last year or so.

 They will most likely have to find a way to remove that.
 We’ll have to watch what comes out of the smoke-filled back room.
 It reminds me of Hamilton’s “The Room Where it Happens.”